 Nike Air Force 1 Ultra Flyknit Mid History

 The first Air Force 1 was released back in 1982 and it became one of Nike’s iconic shoes.
 Since its first release, the silhouette has encountered multiple iterations already.
 By 2016, the Nike brand made a new iteration to the Air Force 1 profile.
 The idea of bringing the iconic shoe into a futuristic image without ruining its legacy, made the Nike brand to combine the Air Force 1 silhouette with its lightweight and breathable Flyknit technology, thus, the creation of the Nike Air Force 1 Ultra Fyknit.

 The whole process of creating the shoe all began when the designers of the Nike Sportswear went to Paris in summer and did some hot strolls around the city for 12 hours to seek inspirations.
 They came up with the idea of making a lot lighter and a more flexible shoe as well as improving the fitness and decreasing the creasing tendency on the toe vamp of the shoe.

 Jonathan Johnsongriffin, Nike Footwear Design Director, manually joined a Flyknit upper in dark grey with an Air Force 1 sole, 3D-printed prototype.
 With a black marker he added the Nike Swoosh along with the eye soles.

-The design Johnsongriffin made was favoured, since it retained the legacy of the original Air Force 1 silhouette.
+The design Johnsongriffin made was favored, since it retained the legacy of the original Air Force 1 silhouette.
 The comfort of the Nike Roshe One was also added to the new design.
 The whole design team for the Nike Air Force 1 Ultra Flyknit went on creating a sample of the shoe and used the Flyknit material in multicolor.
 With a team composed of footwear engineers, 3D designers, developers, Flyknit programmers, last engineers, and product line managers, the development of the shoe was officially on the road.